axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/components/additional-components.rst

 <http://www.cronmaker.com>`_.
 It makes creating your own cron job patterns a
 breeze.

-.. _components-additional-components-styles-customization:
+.. _components-additional-components-style-customization:

-Styles Customization
+Style Customization
 --------------------

-This customization only supports for new components of ``portal-component`` project.
+This customization is only available for the components in the new project ``portal-component``.

 How to customize
 ^^^^^^^^^^^^^^^^